Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Introduction

 \subsection{An overview of previous results}

 The study of free-surface inviscid fluids has blossomed over the past two decades or so.
-Most of the previous studies focused on incompressible fluid models, i.e., the fluid velocity satisfies $\dive u=0$ and thus the density $\rho$ is equal to a constant.
+Most previous studies have focused on incompressible fluid models, where the fluid velocity satisfies $\dive u = 0$ and thus the density $\rho$ is a constant.
 In this case, the fluid pressure $p$ is not determined by the equation of states but appears as a Lagrangian multiplier enforcing the divergence-free constraint.
-For the local well-posedness (LWP) for the free-boundary incompressible Euler equations, the first breakthrough came in Wu \cite{Wu1997LWP, Wu1999LWP} for the irrotational case\footnote{The vorticity $\curl u_0=\mathbf{0}$, a condition that is preserved by the evolution} and Christodoulou-Lindblad \cite{CL2000priori} and Lindblad \cite{Lindblad2002LWP, Lindblad2004LWP} for the case of nonzero vorticity.
+For the local well-posedness (LWP) for the free-boundary incompressible Euler equations, the first breakthrough came in Wu \cite{Wu1997LWP, Wu1999LWP} for the irrotational case\footnote{The vorticity $\curl u_0=\mathbf{0}$.
+This condition is preserved by the evolution.} and Christodoulou-Lindblad \cite{CL2000priori} and Lindblad \cite{Lindblad2002LWP, Lindblad2004LWP} for the case of nonzero vorticity.
 We also refer to \cite{Nalimov1974LWP,Yosihara1982LWP,Iguchi2001LWP,AM2005ww,Lannes2005LWP,MZ2009} for the irrotational flows and \cite{CS2007LWP,ZZ2008LWP,Lindblad2009priori,SZ2008geometry,SZ2008priori,SZ2011LWP,ABZ2014wwLWP,ABZ2014wwSTLWP,WZZZ2015LWP} for the case of nonzero vorticity.
-In addition to the LWP theory, the incompressible and irrotational water waves have attracted great attention for their long-time existence.
+In addition to the LWP theory, incompressible and irrotational water waves have attracted significant attention due to their long-term existence.
 We refer to Wu \cite{Wu2009GWP, Wu2011GWP} for the first breakthrough and numerous related works \cite{GMS2012GWP, GMS2015GWP, Alazard2013GWP, Ionescu2015wwGWP, Deng2017wwSTGWP, HIT2016ww, HIT2017ww, IT2016ww2, IT2016ww3, WangXC2018GWP2D, ZhengF2019GWP} See also \cite{BMSW2017GWP} for the bounded domain case and \cite{IT2016ww1, Su2020GWP} for some special cases when the vorticity is nonzero.